nanostudio-org/nano_photos_provider2/README.md

 ### :warning: Perfomances
 - Lowres images, thumbnails and blurred images are generated on first request and then cached on disk.
-- On first use, or after adding a large amount of new images, you may en encounter timeouts -> reload the page until you don't get any error.
+- On first use, or after adding a large amount of new images, you may encounter timeouts -> reload the page until you don't get any error.
 Generated data will then be cached, for faster access.

 ### :warning: SECURITY